 - You will be rewarded with your tiny tot’s first smile around this time.
 It is a genuine smile and not the previous wind-induced ones, so it’s time to rejoice.

 - The baby will now grip toys or your hands with a sense of purpose than the involuntary reflex some time ago.
-Gradually, introduce it to rattles or small soft toys that are safe.
+Gradually, introduce him to rattles or small soft toys that are safe.

-Try the following activities when your baby is two months’ old:
+Try the following activities when your baby is two months old:

 - Dance: For emotional bonding and development of listening skills, put on a peppy number at a decent volume, hold your baby against your chest and dance to it.
-Ensure the volume isn’t too loud and the music is soothing.
+Ensure the volume isn’t too loud, and the music is soothing.

 - Note his reactions to external stimulus like sound, touch or light and take necessary steps if you find any gaps.